 Income of a live-in aide, foster child, or foster adult as defined in §§ 5.403 and 5.603, respectively.

-Student financial assistance that satisfies the following criteria:

-Any assistance that section 479B of the Higher Education Act of 1965, as amended (20 U.S.C.
-1087uu), requires be excluded from a family’s income; and;

-Student financial assistance for tuition, books, and supplies (including supplies and equipment to support students with learning disabilities or other disabilities), room and board, and other fees required and charged to a student by an institution of higher education (as defined under Section 102 of the Higher Education Act of 1965 (20 U.S.C.
-1002)) and, for a student who is not the head of household or spouse, the reasonable and actual costs of housing while attending the institution of higher education and not residing in an assisted unit.
+The full amount of student financial assistance, including mandatory fees and charges (in addition to tuition), paid directly to the student or the educational institution.
 Income and distributions from any Coverdell education savings account under section 530 of the Internal Revenue Code of 1986 or any qualified tuition program under section 529 of such Code; and income earned by government contributions to, and distributions from, ‘‘baby bond’’ accounts created, authorized, or funded by Federal, State, or local government.

 The special pay to a family member serving in the Armed Forces who is exposed to hostile fire.